 Due to disciplinary differences, the Faculty of Science and Engineering has determined that there is no standard length of a PhD or Masters by Research thesis.

 Theses are usually written in English.
 However, in special circumstances the thesis may be written in a foreign language especially if the student is studying in the Department of Languages.
-Refer to Sections 20.7 of the RHD Policies and Procedures.
+Refer to Sections 20.7 of the HDR Examination Procedures and and HDR Thesis Rules.

 Publication prior to submission